The Petit Lenormand deck is available now. Limited stock

 A reliable presence holds the hand of a situation that must come to an end.

-The Dog represents loyalty, support, proven fidelity in daily life.
+The Dog represents loyalty, support, and proven fidelity in daily life.
 With the Coffin in the second position, this loyalty does not serve to prevent the end, but to accompany it.
-It may be a friend who stays by your side during a breakup, a person who supports you while you put an end to a life cycle, or an ally role you play yourself for someone going through an important closure.
+It may be a friend who stays by your side during a breakup, a person who supports you while you conclude a life cycle, or an ally role you play yourself for someone going through an important closure.
 The combination highlights the nobility of being there when everything stops, not to save from the inevitable, but to prevent this ending from being experienced in isolation or chaos.

 Love and relationships

-Fidelity is measured by how one goes through the end of a story.
+Fidelity is measured by how one navigates the end of a story.

 Work and vocation